Existence of an effective burning velocity in cellular flow for curvature G-equation via game analysis: Introduction

-{\bf $\bullet$ Outline of the paper.} In section 2, for the reader's convenience, we will go over definition and comparison principle of viscosity solutions of curvature type equations.
-The associated game theory interpretation from \cite{KS1} will be reviewed as well.
-In section 3, we prove Theorem \ref{theo:main}.
-In the Appendix, we provide a rigorous proof of a fact related to the consistency between viscosity solutions and classical solutions in front propagation.
+{\bf $\bullet$ Outline of the paper.} In section 2, for reader's convenience, we will go over the definition and comparison principle of viscosity solutions of curvature type equations.
+The associated game theoretic interpretation from \cite{KS1} will be reviewed as well.
+In section 3, we prove Theorem \ref{theo:main} by a novel approach combining Lagrangian (game dynamics) and Eulerian approaches (PDE techniques).
+In section 4, we discuss how to extend our results and methods to general 2D incompressible flows.
+Our approach also suggests a possible {\it general framework} to tackle non-periodic settings (see Remark \ref{rmk:non-periodic}). {To help derive a reachability property in our proof, we show rigorously in the Appendix a useful fact related to the consistency of viscosity and classical solutions in front propagation.}